dxmann73/mobile-flashcards/README.md

 This is a simple mobile flashcard app for Android (not tested on iOS).
 It allows users to study collections of flashcards.
-The app will allow users to create different categories of flashcards called "decks", add flashcards to those decks, then take quizzes on those decks.
+The app allows users to create different categories of flashcards called "decks", add flashcards to those decks, then take quizzes on those decks.

 On first start, a demo deck is provided.
-Once you create decks yourself, the demo deck will be no longer there
+Once you create decks yourself, the demo deck will be no longer available.

 # Getting started

 ## Local development and testing

-First, install the [Expo app](https://expo.io) on your phone.
+First, install the [Expo app](https://expo.io) on your mobile device.
-Connect your mobile device to your computer using a cable (you need to enable USB debugging) or make sure it is in the same subnet as your computer.
+Connect your mobile device to your computer using a cable (you need to enable USB debugging), OR make sure it is in the same network as your computer.

 After that, if you have yarn installed (currently preferred for react native), simply start the app by
 ```
 yarn
 yarn start
-# or, if you have npm installed
+# or, if you want to use npm
 npm install
 npm start
 ```